kovaccc/SecHub/README.md

 SecureHub is Flutter application whose purpose is to capture the environment and save the video to the server so it can be used in case of security breach.

 ## About
-Flutter project that has it's own communication with backend.
+Flutter project that has it's own communication with backend (https://okp-backend.deepq.io).
 The API is based on the REST architecture and app is using Retrofit with POST method to send video file request to service.
 The request is sent as multipart data.

 ## Features
 The flutter app lets you: